 Getting quotes is just the first step.
 The real work begins when you have several estimates and need to figure out which one offers the best value.
 A lower price doesn’t always mean a better deal, especially when moving across borders.
 To make a confident choice, you need to look past the bottom-line number and compare the services and terms each company provides.
 This is how you find a mover who is both affordable and reliable for your big move.

-What to Include in Your Quote Request
+What to Ask for in Your Quote Request

 A good rule of thumb is to gather at least three to five quotes.
 When you reach out, be as detailed as possible about your move to ensure the estimates are accurate.
 Ask for a breakdown of all potential charges, including shipping, packing, insurance, customs fees, and port fees.
 It’s also smart to clarify whether the service is door-to-door or if you’ll be responsible for pickup from the destination port.
 A clear request for an international moving quote sets the stage for a smooth comparison and helps you avoid surprises.